 Prior to the operating room clinical internship, students will need documentation of immunizations.
 They must undergo a medical exam and apply to the North Dakota Board of Nursing for placement on the “unlicensed assistive personnel” list.
 (This process includes a criminal background check.)
 Students will also be required to have a second state, county, federal and exclusions check, as well as pass a 12 panel drug screen, which will be done through CastleBranch prior to clinical rotation.
 These checks are completed at the student's cost and are paid directly to CastleBranch and the North Dakota Board of Nursing.
 Costs are not covered by BSC tuition and/or fees.
 Clinical sites maintain sole discretion as to the student's ability to participate in the Operating Room Clinical Internship (SRGT 280).

 Students who complete the curriculum requirements receive an Associate in Applied Science degree and are eligible to take the National Surgical Technologist Certifying Examination offered at the end of sophomore year.

 Surgical Technologists are in demand across the nation in hospitals, ambulatory surgery centers, clinics, same day surgery centers, labor and delivery suites, medical insurance companies, medical sales companies and sterile supply services.

 Career Possibilities: A Surgical Technologist may function in the role of a Surgical Technologist or continue their education to function in the role of a Surgical First Assistant.

-The most recent cohort from the BSC Surgical Technology program had a 100% pass rate on the National Certified Surgical Technologist exam.
+The most recent cohort from the BSC Surgical Technology program (class of 2019) had a 100% pass rate on the National Certified Surgical Technologist exam.